ForestMint/factorial_rust/README.md

-# The aim of this program is to know which is faster between calculating factorial with a loop or recursively
+# The aim of this program is to know which is faster between calculating factorial and Fibonacci with a loop or recursively

 ## Run the Rust tests